joseph-chakar/joseph-chakar/README.md

 It’s still a work in progress with a lot of room for improvement, so I’d appreciate any feedback or suggestions you might have.

-I'm also interested in collaborating with researchers who share similar interests, so I'd be happy to tell you more about my ongoing projects and learn about yours.

 Considering that I have a background in mechanical engineering, I wouldn't have been able to learn about ML or how to apply it to the field of PV if it weren’t for the incredible scientists and researchers who have published their work and provided free online resources to share and explain what they do.
 This page is thus my way of giving back to the community and promoting open-access research.

-If you wish to reach out, let's connect on LinkedIn (https://www.linkedin.com/in/josephchakar) and/or exchange emails (josephchakar8@gmail.com)!
+If you wish to reach out, let's connect on LinkedIn (https://www.linkedin.com/in/josephchakar) and/or exchange emails (josephchakar8@gmail.com).
+I'd love to tell you more about my projects and learn about yours!